Randomized Block Low-Rank Matrix Compression by Tagging: Selecting the Tagging Matrix

 \subsection{On the optimality of tagging matrices: Projected tags and aspect ratios}

-The main issue that we need to address in tagging matrix selection concerns the \textit{projected tags}, the nonzero non-uniform weights on each Gaussian matrix in (\ref{eq:projected_tags}) from Section~\ref{sec:tagging_overview}.
-Recall that for any block $i = 1,\ldots,b$ with neighbor list $\mathcal{N}_i$, we compute $\vz^{(i)} = = \nullsp (\mT^{(i)})$, letting $\ell=3^d+1$, for sub-matrix $\mT^{(i)} = \mT(\mathcal{N}_i,:)$.
-Then consider the linear combination

-Note that the coefficients of $\mG_j$ (i.e. projected tags) are 0 by construction for any $j \in \mathcal{N}_i$.
-However, the nonzero projected tags, which correspond to the far-field $\mathcal{F}_i = [b] \setminus \mathcal{N}_i$ of block $i$, non-uniformly weight each Gaussian matrix, resulting in non-uniformly weighted randomized samples of blocks within the same block-row or block-column of $\ma$.
+The main issue that we need to address in tagging matrix selection concerns the \textit{projected tags}, the nonzero non-uniform weights on each Gaussian matrix in (\ref{eq:projected_tags}).
+These are given by $t_{j,1} z_1^{(i)} + t_{j,2} z_2^{(i)} + \ldots t_{j,\ell} z_{\ell}^{(i)}$ with $1 \leq j \leq b$ for each box $i=1,\ldots,b$.
+Here $\ell = 3^d+1$ and $\vz^{(i)} = ^T = \nullsp (\mT^{(i)})$ for $\mT^{(i)} = \mT(\mathcal{N}_i,:)$ where $\mathcal{N}_i$ is the neighbor list of box $i$.
+The projected tags for $\mG_j$ are 0 by construction for any $j \in \mathcal{N}_i$.
+However, the nonzero projected tags, corresponding to the far-field $\mathcal{F}_i = [b] \setminus \mathcal{N}_i$ of box $i$, non-uniformly weight each Gaussian matrix, resulting in non-uniformly weighted randomized samples of blocks within the same block-row or block-column of $\ma$.
 Each of the projected tags should ideally be equal in magnitude.
+Otherwise, for an adversarially-constructed matrix, blocks that do not contribute much to the basis of the row or column space could be more heavily-weighted than blocks that do; we outline methods in the remainder of this section that address this issue.

-To this end, we define the \textit{aspect ratio} $\rho^{(i)}$ for block-row or block-column $i=1,\ldots,b$ as the largest-magnitude to the smallest-magnitude nonzero projected tag:
+To this end, we define the \textit{aspect ratio} $\rho^{(i)}$ for block-row/column $i=1,\ldots,b$ as the largest-magnitude to the smallest-magnitude nonzero projected tag: